StrangeJay/AWS_CICD/journal.md

 ![](img/cp19-3.png)

-- In the deployment stage, choose **AWS Elastic Beanstalk** as the Deploy provider from the available options.
+- In the deployment stage, choose **AWS Elastic Beanstalk**㉔ as the Deploy provider from the available options.

 ![](img/cp20.png)

-- Click on the 'Application name' field and select your desired **Application name** from the options provided.
+- Click on the 'Application name' field and select your desired **Application name**㉕ from the options provided.

 ![](img/cp21.png)

-- Select your **Environment name**.
+- Select your **Environment name**㉖.

 ![](img/cp22.png)

-- Click **Next**.
+- Click **Next**㉗.

 ![](img/cp23.png)

 - Take a moment to review all the pipeline configurations you've set up.
-Once you're satisfied, click the **Create pipeline** button.
+Once you're satisfied, click the **Create pipeline**㉘ button.

 ![](img/cp24.png)